moondance-labs/tanssi/README.md

 ### Prefunded Development Addresses

-Running Tanssi in development mode will pre-fund several well-known addresses that (mostly) These addresses are derived from using the well known private key `bottom drive obey lake curtain smoke basket hold race lonely fit walk` and appending the account name as a hard derivation key to the seed above, e.g., `bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice`:
+Running Tanssi in development mode will pre-fund several well-known addresses that (mostly) are derived from using the well known private key `bottom drive obey lake curtain smoke basket hold race lonely fit walk` and appending the account name as a hard derivation key to the seed above, e.g., `bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice`:

 ```